facebookarchive/Polygames/README.md

 miniconda3
 ```

-## Compilation Guide using modules:
+## Compilation Guide:

 ### First install conda and pytorch

-Create a fresh conda environment with python3.7 and
+Create a fresh conda environment with python3.7, install pytorch and dependencies.
-compile pytorch from scratch.

-Instruction for building on devfair:
 ```
-# loading proper modules on devfair
-module purge
-module load anaconda3
-module load cudnn/v7.4-cuda.10.0
-module load cuda/10.0

 # create a fresh conda environment with python3
 # you will need to have miniconda3 set up
 conda create --name [your env name] python=3.7 pip